Sumboard

 Why do SaaS product teams look for Domo alternatives for embedded analytics?

 Domo was built for enterprise business intelligence teams managing internal analytics, so SaaS teams embedding customer-facing dashboards end up paying for complexity they do not use.
-Its 1,000-plus connectors and ETL capabilities matter little when you already have data infrastructure and only need a visualization and embedding layer.
-Teams also report long ramp-up: one product team spent two months in onboarding just to understand Domo's data modeling approach, a timeline that does not fit shipping analytics within a quarter.
+Its broad connector library and ETL capabilities matter little when you already have data infrastructure and only need a visualisation and embedding layer.
+The ramp-up is the other cost: learning Domo's data modelling approach is work that happens before anything ships, and a team that needs analytics live this quarter does not have that runway.

 How much does Domo cost compared to lighter embedded analytics options?